4 image collage home maintenance exterior

 What to Get from the Contractor BEFORE Work Begins:

-Always get quote before you hire a contractor (this can be a ballpark quote, but be sure to ask the contractor to alert you if they need to go over the quoted amount.)
+Always get a quote before you hire a contractor (this can be a ballpark quote, but be sure to ask the contractor to alert you if they need to go over the quoted amount.)

-Ask for a general liability insurance certificate (have your name and address included in the certificate holder’s field)
+Ask for a general liability insurance certificate (have your name and address included in the certificate holder’s field.)

 Ask for their workman’s comp insurance if they have anyone working for them.
 And call the insurance company to verify that the policy is still active.